 However, they seemed to completely disregard this.
 When I phoned them up they told me they didn’t have me down for study abroad at all but they’d sort it.
 So I waited for my next finance statement and sure enough, when it came my loan and grant had gone up but also strangely they were only giving me £2750 for tuition fees despite the fact my fees were still £9000.
 I phoned SFE up again and asked what happened and explained my tuition fees haven’t changed.
 They told me that now they’d got me down for a full year of study abroad!
 If I wanted to change the tuition fee payment I’d have to talk to my university about it and have them call student finance for me.

 Eventually, it was all sorted out and I got a bit of extra money and my tuition fees went back to normal.
 But it was quite a lot of hassle.
 Despite this, it is still worth doing as every little helps with something like this.
 On top of the extra money, SFE also covers some of the other expenses required for study abroad.
 You will need to pay for these things up front but then you can fill in a form stating everything you’ve paid for and they’ll refund the money.
 This includes flights (after the first £500) and travel insurance.
-Because of this, I opted for flights with a long layover in Singapore which you can read here.
+Because of this, I compared my flights using Skyscanner and picked the one with the best times, dates and airline rather than just opting for the cheapest.
+In the end, I opted for a flight with a long layover in Singapore so I could spend a day exploring there too which you can read here.

 Depending on where you’re going accommodation and living costs may be a bit more or a bit less than at your home University.
 So overall your time abroad will cost very similar to what you’re already paying at your home University unless you’re currently not paying for your own rent.
 Overall I’d highly recommend studying abroad to anyone who loves to travel.
 Cost shouldn’t be an issue because it’s not actually as much as you may think.
 If you study in a country with cheaper living costs it could even end up saving you money for the time you are over there.